bredelings/BAli-Phy/TODO/MachineImprovements.md

 ## Separate created-by-reg and created-by-step

-One issue is what to do with non-contingent regs.
+Issues:

-We should be able to not record either creation or created_by in the non-contingent case.
+* For non-contingent regs, we should be able to drop the edge.

+* reg_exists(r) currently checks if the creator step is mapped in the root.
+  So we might need the transitive creator step even if we record the creator reg.

+* unshare_regs1( ) current unmaps regs created by unmapped steps.
+  So we might need to walk the transitive creator graph.

 ## Speeding up the interpreter